 If you are taking classes required for your program at Saint Paul College at another college, you must complete a consortium agreement if you would like those courses considered for financial aid eligibility.
 The Consortium Agreement form is available online on the Financial

 Aid Forms page and also in the Financial Aid Office, and must be completed with an attached registration form from the host school and submitted to the Financial Aid Office by the add/drop deadline.
 If a consortium agreement is not submitted, financial aid calculations cannot consider courses taken at the host school, as you cannot receive financial aid at two different schools during the same semester of enrollment.

 Tuition and fees will be deferred provided the following has been met by the posted tuition deadline for the term.

 - Student has received an Award Letter with financial aid eligibility equal to or greater than the tuition/fee charge.
 (Loan only eligibility requires a submitted Promissory Note).

 - An electronic Institutional Student Information Record (ISIR) is received resulting from submission of a FAFSA.

 Any tuition/fee balance not covered by Financial Aid is the student’s payment responsibility.

 You may charge the cost of your books prior to financial aid being disbursed if you meet all the following criteria:

 - You have received your Financial Aid Award Letter and have completed the loan application process if you will be using loan funds to pay for books and supplies.

-- You are registered for Fall 2012 classes.
+- You are registered for the classes in the upcoming term.